reneshbedre/reneshbedre.github.io/_posts/2017-10-05-expression_units.md

 - <a href="https://bioconductor.org/packages/devel/bioc/html/SCnorm.html" target="_blank">SCnorm</a>
   is implemented in R package and is available on Bioconductor

+**<span style="color:#060606">ComBat-Seq method</span>**
+- Zhang et al., 2020 proposed a ComBat-Seq (batch  effect  adjustment  method) approach to addresses the large variance of batch effects present in RNA-seq count data (the paper is still in preprint)
+- The benefit of ComBat-Seq is that it adjusts the batch effects for raw counts data and provide the output as integer counts in contrast to other normalization methods which can produce fraction count values as described above (e.g. RPKM, TPM, TMM)
+- The resulting batch adjusted integer counts can be directly used with <i>DESeq2</i> which accepts only integer count data for differential gene expression analysis
+- ComBat-Seq takes input as a raw un-normalized data as input and addresses the batch effects using a negative binomial regression model
+- Briefly, ComBat-Seq adjust the count data by comparing the quantiles of the  empirical distributions of data to the expected distribution without batch effects in the data
+- <a href="https://github.com/zhangyuqing/ComBat-seq" target="_blank">ComBat-Seq</a> is available in R

 <!--
 **<span style="color:#060606">Relationship between RPKM and TPM,</span>**